 I hate hypocrisy.
 Always have.
 Growing up I noted hypocrisy in school, politics, social leaders, everywhere.
 In Church, not so much.
 I could easily see no one was getting rich or famous off of Church service.
 In fact quite the opposite.
-Sacrifice for love or for principle indicated to me a true sincerity, the opposite of hypocrisy.
-So that’s where I wanted to be too.
-Still do.
+Sacrifice for love or for principle indicates to me a true sincerity — the opposite of hypocrisy.
+So that’s where I wanted to be and still do.

 My belief in the doctrines of the Church called “The Gospel” began by observing, contrasting, and comparing.
 Pretty simple.
 I was happy to be baptized.
 I had answers to the basic questions of life and I found that satisfying.
-My gospel knowledge made me feel special, not different.
+My family and my gospel knowledge made me feel special, not different.

-Feeling successful in my relationship with God, I also feel successful in every aspect of my life — like I am going in the right direction.
-And how many people can say that?
-I have lofty goals and aspirations unfulfilled but I try to be patient.
-It will all happen according to Word of God.
+When feeling successful in my relationship with God, it gives me confidence in other aspects of my life — like I am going in the right direction.
+And how many people can really say that?
+I have many goals and aspirations fulfilled and also unfulfilled but I try to be patient.
+It will all happen according to the Word of God.
 I trust Him.

-I recently ran across this quote and am fond of it:
+I recently encountered this quote and am fond of it:

-My Determination is to be Persistent in following God.
-He can go His way and I’ll go mine.
-It will be the same way.
+My determination is to be persistent in following God.
+He can go His way and I’ll go mine — and it will be the same way.

 The doctrines of the “restored Gospel” are glorious to comprehend and I love God and His precepts with all my heart.
 They are to be found complete and intact only within the Church of Jesus Christ of Latter-day Saints.